 Thoreau was wary of reform societies, believing that reform should begin with the individual.
 Thoreau said of one band of reformers:

-Thoreau contracted tuberculosis at a young age, and his health worsened when he contracted bronchitis in 1859, after walking on a rainy night.
+Thoreau contracted tuberculosis at a young age, and his health worsened when he contracted bronchitis in 1859, after walking on a rainy night (Edward Emerson says he was, “counting the growth-rings on the stumps of some old trees”).
 Thoreau died in 1862, about a year after the Civil War began.
 As death approached, Thoreau’s personal religion didn’t desert him.
 His sister, who was with him in his last months, marveled at his positive attitude:

 When his aunt asked him if he had made his peace with God, Thoreau answered, “I did not know we had ever quarreled.”47 In his journal, he had once written, “For joy I could embrace the earth.
 I shall delight to be buried in it.”